Confirm-Solutions/imprint/src/kevlar/README.md

 - [GoogleTest](https://github.com/google/googletest) (_dev only_)

 ## Build

+First, install Eigen.
+Download the latest release and follow the directions in the `INSTALL` file.

 Simply run `./clean-build.sh [debug/release]` (choose one of `debug` or `release`).
 This will create a `build` directory containing either `debug` or `release` sub-directory.